 Agent Identity

-Verifiable economic identity with cryptographic binding, capability declarations, delegation chains, and links to responsible principals.
-Not just authentication — economic identity.
+Verifiable economic identity—Know Your Agent (KYA)—with cryptographic binding, delegation chains, capability declarations, and links to responsible principals.

 02